 On 20-Mar-19, Goods worth $600 owner withdrew.

-The business enterprise benefits, in many ways, by passing journal entries.
-Firstly it can get at one place the entire effect of any transactions.
+The business enterprise benefits, in many ways, by bypassing journal entries.
+Firstly it can get at one place the full effect of any transactions.
 Secondly, it provides records of transactions in chronological order helping and easing out to locate any transaction based on their date.
-Thirdly it helps in mitigating the reason for the errors being the debit and credit of individual as well as total transactions can be easily compared.
-Moreover, any entry which is not going into any books, maintained by the company, record in the journal.
+Thirdly it helps mitigate the errors because the debit and credit of individuals and total transactions can be easily compared.
+Moreover, any entry which does not go into any books maintained by the company is recorded in the journal.

 This article has been a guide to Journal Entry Examples.
 Here we discuss the top 4 examples of journal entries in accounting used by business enterprises.
 You can learn more about accounting from the following articles –